Skip to main content

 As Time Goes By: This song is truly timeless, no matter how much time goes by.
 Although it was written in 1931, it became a big hit in 1942 when it was sung in the film, “Casablanca.”
 The American Film Institute ranked it the #2 all-time song from a movie.
 There are some great covers of this song, including lush versions by Frank Sinatra and Peggy Lee.
 Everyone knows and loves the opening lyrics: “You must remember this, a kiss is still a kiss, a sigh is still a sigh.
 The fundamental things apply as time goes by.”

 Have fun with these top ten songs for your first dance.
-We’ll make your first dance as magical as you ever dreamed it would be with romantic lighting and the professional MCing the sets the stage … for you.
+We’ll make your first dance as magical as you ever dreamed it would be with romantic lighting and the professional MCing the sets the stage

 Close Menu